allagonne-codit/template_mlops_codit_starting/docs/README.md

         - The DAG is automatically triggered by Airflow based on the schedule defined in the DAG configuration.

-# MLOps Best Practices Demo Project
+# Docker in MLOps Projects

-## What We're Building
+## What We are Building

 This project sets up a complete MLOps environment using Docker containers.
 Think of containers as isolated boxes, each running a specific part of our application: